microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 Check back often as more processing modules will be added. </br>

-See [Proxy Configuration](##configuration) section below for full descriptions and configuration instructions.
+See the [Proxy Configuration](##configuration) section below for full descriptions and configuration instructions.
 ## Reverse Proxy
 All FHIR Server responses are re-written to include the proxy address as the appropriate endpoint so the FHIR Server URL is never directly exposed.